nav9/crteam/README.md

-CRTeam's very own website.
+The Employee Volunteering team's very own website.
 Of the volunteers, by the volunteers and for everyone!

 ATTRIBUTIONS FOR SOME AWESOME OPEN SOURCE CODE !!!